 Students may request to withdraw from the university or may be administratively withdrawn due to excessive absences/poor attendance or extenuating circumstances.
 Students who stop attending all courses in which they are enrolled in a given term or session and do not complete the withdrawal process will be administratively withdrawn for poor attendance.
-For more information about attendance requirements and situations when a student may be administratively withdrawn due to poor attendance, please see the attendance-en-line-number-10-2 withdrawn due to poor attendance, please see the attendance-en-line-number-10-2 withdrawn due to poor attendance, please see the attendance-en-line-number-10-2 withdrawn for poor attendance.
+For more information about attendance requirements and situations when a student may be administratively withdrawn due to poor attendance, please see the <a href="https://doi.org/10.1007/jtm2.2007/jtm2